Friday, 9 August 2024

 Let's stop here.
 What is he saying yeah to?
 The questioner has not explained his terms which are quite vague and meaningless.
 How can David agree or disagree if he does not know what the question means?
 Already David is off to a bad start.

 What is this nonsense?
 Protestants advocated for the slaughter of Catholics during the French Revolution as revenge for the Thirty Years War?
 Citation please.
 How exactly is Protestantism "informed by Enlightenment values?"
-The Enlightenment was a rejection of all things Christian and came about two hundreds after the Protestant Reformation.
+The Enlightenment was a rejection of all things Christian and came about two hundred yearss after the Protestant Reformation.
 One of its chief proponents was Voltaire who wished to stamp out Christianity.

 David is talking out of his butt here.
 He does this all the time.
 Because Protestants separated from the Catholic Church David thinks that means they are revolutionaries who sought to not only undermine the authority of the Catholic Church but also divorce themselves from the Church so completely as to start something brand new.
 That is an incorrect interpretation of the Protestant Reformation.